LucasBassetti/serviceworker-webpack-plugin/.github/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `web-app:master`.
+* In GitHub, send a pull request to `serviceworker-webpack-plugin:master`.
 * If we suggest changes then:
+  * Rebase your branch:

+    ```shell
+    git rebase master -i
+    ```
   * Make the required updates.
   * Re-run the test suites to ensure tests are still passing.
+  * Commit your changes.
-  * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+  * Force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
     git push -f
     ```